GinSyuan/enta-1333-2025-Summer/README.md

 How to Run
 Open the project in Unity

-Go to Assets → 1333_RTS → StudentWork → Scenes and open the main scene
+Go to Assets → 1333_RTS → StudentWork → Scenes → MainMenu

-Press Play

 -----------------------------------------------------------------------------------------------------------------------------------------------